 The lavish interior is of interest.
 The altarpiece (not the original one since it was burnt in a fire) of the high altar is by the sculptor Felipe Bigarny and the painter Francisco de Comontes.

-The cloister of San Juan de Los Reyes
+The cloister of the Monastery of San Juan de los Reyes in Toledo

 The cloister has two floors.
 The pillars display 15C figures of saints.
 Note in particular the Mudéjar ceiling of the upper floor.